AcuGIS/Scout/docs/installing.rst

 Installation
 ************

-Installation can be done via Google PlayStore or Apple
+AcuGIS Scout is installed via Google PlayStore or Apple